 It really showed just how wide was the gulf between noble and commoner women in this world.

-Now, as the Samaran girl looked across the riverfront, she could see thousands of men laboring across the north bank as they excavated trenches and built earthworks.
+Now, as the Samaran girl looked across the defensive works, she could see thousands of men laboring across the north bank as they excavated trenches and built earthworks.
 Rows of sharpened stakes were driven into the muddy soil to face the south.
 Meanwhile small groups of soldiers on the river’s far bank were cutting down every tree and floating the timber over.

 They’re even destroying the apple orchards, Kaede frowned as she thought back to the maps of the area.
-It really reminded her just how devastating wars are to the people’s livelihood.
+It reminded her just how devastating wars are to the people’s livelihood.
 Years of work by local farmers were destroyed before the enemy had even arrived, all to prepare the battlefield and ensure there was no cover left for the invaders to use.

-Yet, despite the busy activity, it was also clear that the fortification work was behind schedule.
+Yet, despite the copious activity, it was also clear that the fortification work was behind schedule.
 The transmuted-stone redoubts still weren’t completed, while the palisades and earthworks that would surround and turn them into strongpoints were only just started.
 Too many men were loitering about, more interested in chatting than moving their shovels.
 Sometimes their officers would come over and order them back to work, but other times even the unit commanders didn’t seem to care.

 The men simply aren’t motivated, Kaede thought with a frown.

 Leadership wasn’t just coming up with orders and telling people what to do.
 It also required inspiration, motivation, and coordination.
-Without these abilities a leader was little more than an armchair commander.
+Without these qualities, a leader was little more than an armchair commander.
 However, even if Pascal wasn’t weak in his social skills, he also wasn’t a Lotharin and therefore wasn’t the best candidate to spur on the men.

 All of his authority comes through Sylviane, and the Princess is incapacitated.

 “Still, I think I agree with Sir Robert,” the lady’s voice was kind yet firm.
 “The path to power is very restricting.
-The more authority you achieve, the less choices you have in how you must act.
+The more authority you achieve, the less choice you have in how you must act.
 If you wish to walk the same road as Pascal, Kaede, then you must understand this.
 I won’t say that all courtiers must endure their liege lord’s every whim, but every leader has anger and frustration.
 They have to express that to someone, and it’s a sign of their trust and reliance that they show you their worst sides.”

 “I take it that… you have personal experience in this?”
 The Samaran girl hesitantly asked.

 Kaede didn’t forget that Ariadne had been born into the Manteuffel clan, one of the most illustrious aristocratic houses in Weichsel.
 Her family had placed high expectations on her since before she even left her mother’s womb.
-Decades of her early life had been planned out for her, whether she liked it or not.
+Decades of her life had been planned out for her, whether she liked it or not.